DigiPlex follows hyperscalers into Denmark.

 Nordic data center services provider DigiPlex has officially announced it is entering the Danish market with a facility in Copenhagen.

-The 17,200 sqf building is approximately 10 minutes’ drive from Copenhagen’s International airport at Kastrup.
-It is constructed of a heavy concrete frame arranged over three levels with all necessary data centre facilities.
+The 17,200 square foot building is approximately 10 minutes’ drive from Copenhagen’s International airport at Kastrup.
+It is constructed of a heavy concrete frame arranged over three levels with all necessary data center facilities.
 The site is versatile and customer specific configurations can be incorporated, ranging from contiguous colocation racks, caged areas or an entire data hall.

-The location has three fibre entries to the building and the site provides up to 1500kW of power from renewable hydro and wind sources in a secure and green location.
-DigiPlex joins the likes of Facebook and Google, which are also building and/or planning data centres in Denmark.
+The location has three fiber entries to the building and the site provides up to 1500kW of power from renewable hydro and wind sources in a secure and green location.
+DigiPlex joins the likes of Facebook and Google, which are also building and/or planning data centers in Denmark.

 He said: “We have several in Norway, we have a campus in Sweden, and all I can say is, watch this space.
 We have a lot of plans.
 We’ve been doing this for 17 years, same two shareholders the whole time.
 We don’t take profits out, we reinvest, reinvest, reinvest.
 We’re very fortunate to be able to do that, and so far, it’s working.”

-With the opening of the Copenhagen data centre, DigiPlex’s portfolio has grown to nearly 340,000 sqf of data centre space across five sites: one in Denmark, one in Sweden and three in Norway.
+With the opening of the Copenhagen data center, DigiPlex’s portfolio has grown to nearly 340,000 sqf of data center space across five sites: one in Denmark, one in Sweden and three in Norway.

 See the online article here.